 If you own one of these kitties you find out quickly why they are called the velcro cats.
 Bombays & Burmese become very attached to their humans and they often insist on helping you with everything imaginable around the house.
 Many tend to be very dog-like and will come when called, fetch, follow you around and can be taught to do tricks.
 Grooming requirements are minimal for these social cats and regular stroking and patting will usually suffice.

-I am registered with 4 organizations: ACFA, CCA, CFA and TICA and show actively in the American Cat Fanciers Association (ACFA) and the Canadian Cat Association (CCA) I have recently shown in the CFA and TICA.
+I am registered with 5 organizations: ACFA, CCA, CFA, CCC and TICA and show in all of them with varying frequency.
 Currently I have a Bombay male, a champagne Burmese male; 1sable and 3 Bombay females in my breeding program.